A recent addition to the fruit world is the grape that tastes like everyones’ childhood favorite – cotton candy.

 If you are lucky then you may find that some of the grapes that you buy have seeds in them, so, there is nothing to prevent you from planting these seeds to see what results you get.

-How do you plant grape seeds?
+How do you plant cotton candy grape seeds?

 So, you’ve bought some cotton candy grapes from the store and have found that some of the grapes contain seeds.